Marxist historiography: Summary

-"Western" historiography
+In the West

 Karl Marx and Friedrich Engels worked in relative isolation together outside the larger mainstream.
 However, by the turn of the twentieth century, Marxist thought was perhaps the most prominent opposition to the idealist traditions.

 R. H. Tawney (1880–1962) was an early historian working in this tradition.
 The Agrarian Problem in the Sixteenth Century (1912) and Religion and the Rise of Capitalism (1926), reflected his ethical concerns and preoccupations in economic history.
 He was profoundly interested in the issue of the enclosure of land in the English countryside in the sixteenth and seventeenth centuries and Max Weber's thesis on the connection between the appearance of Protestantism and the rise of capitalism.
 His belief in the rise of the gentry in the century before the outbreak of the Civil War in England provoked the "Storm over the Gentry" in which his methods were subjected to severe criticisms by Hugh Trevor-Roper and John Cooper.

 A circle of historians inside the Communist Party of Great Britain (CPGB) was formed in 1946.
 It became a highly influential cluster of British Marxist historians, who shared a common interest in and contributed to history from below and class structure in early capitalist society.
 While some members of the group (most notably Christopher Hill [1912–2003] and E. P. Thompson [1924–1993]) left the CPGB after the 1956 Hungarian Revolution, the common points of British Marxist historiography continued in their works.
 They placed a great emphasis on the subjective determination of history.
 E. P. Thompson famously engaged Althusser in The Poverty of Theory, arguing that Althusser's theory overdetermined history, and left no space for historical revolt by the oppressed.

 Christopher Hill's studies on 17th-century English history were widely acknowledged and recognized as representative of Marxist historians and Marxist historiography in general.
 His books include Puritanism and Revolution (1958), Intellectual Origins of the English Revolution (1965 and revised in 1996), The Century of Revolution (1961), AntiChrist in 17th-century England (1971), The World Turned Upside Down (1972) and many others.

 E. P. Thompson pioneered the study of history from below in his work, The Making of the English Working Class, published in 1963.
 It focused on the forgotten history of the first working-class political left in the world in the late-18th and early-19th centuries.
 In his preface to this book, Thompson set out his approach to writing history from below: